 We also looked at investment and development in the local residential real estate market.
 To measure this real estate growth, we calculated the number of new building permits per 1,000 homes.

 The final factor we considered was federal funding received by each county.
 We found federal funding in the form of contracts awarded to businesses in each county, which we divided by the population.
 This gave us a per capita look at the flow of investment from the federal to the local level.

-We scored every county in our study on these four factors, weighting each factor equally.
+We scored every county in our study on these four factors.
 We then combined those scores to create a final ranking of cities.
 With that ranking, we created an index where the county with the most incoming investments was assigned a value of 100 and the county with the least investment activity received a zero.